SleeplessByte/media-types-ruby/README.md

 ### Assertions for Media Type Checking in Test Suites

-In the context of your tests, we provide you with the `assert_media_type` method, which acts as a wrapper for `assert_sane!` and allows you to run the checks you queue up for a particular MediaType within your tests, for any MediaType you have defined.
+In the context of your tests, we provide the `assert_media_type` method, which acts as a wrapper for `assert_sane!` and allows you to run the checks you queue up for a particular `MediaType` within your tests.

 To do this you must include the `MediaTypes::Assertions` module from the gem, as follows